Smoking prevalence in Aboriginal adults

 This indicator relates to Aboriginal adults aged 16 years or older who report smoking daily.

-- The daily smoking rate for Aboriginal people in NSW was 22.7% in 2017-18.
-It was almost double the smoking rate of the overall adult population in NSW.
+- The daily smoking rate for Aboriginal people in NSW was 26.4% in 2018–19.
+It was more than double the smoking rate of the overall adult population in NSW.

 * People aged 16 years and over.